This sweet & spicy mango salsa is the perfect compliment to chips and guac or…

 how to make spicy lime slaw

-You can use green or purple cabbage to make this slaw.
-Personally I think the purple makes the taco prettier so I lean towards that 😉
+If you want to use a whole cabbage, you can use green or purple.
+Personally, I think the purple makes the taco prettier so I lean towards that 😉

 how to shred cabbage